boost-R/gamboostLSS/README.md

 time (hence the name GAMLSS, generalized additive models for location, scale and shape).

+## Using gamboostLSS

+For installation instructions see below.

+Instructions on how to use `gamboostLSS` can be found here:
+- [gamboostLSS tutorial](http://arxiv.org/pdf/1407.1774v1); This is apreliminary version currently under review.

+## Issues & Feature Requests

+For issues, bugs, feature requests etc. please use the [GitHub Issues](https://github.com/boost-R/gamboostLSS/issues).

 ## Installation

 - Current version (from CRAN):